 Add up all these variables, and it is easy to see non-emergency medical transport needs are increasing.
 The growth of the market is imminent, and software can help you capitalize.

 The growth of NEMT services includes recognition by the healthcare system overall.
 As part of state Medicaid plans, individuals have coverage known as non-emergency medical transportation.
 It will cover the ride for an eligible individual to get to a doctor’s office, a hospital, or other medical office providers.

 The cover will include NEMT wheelchair vans, which meet the Americans with Disabilities Act regulations for accessibility.
 With approval by your state’s Medicaid program, a professional with proper training can pick you up with this specialty equipment to transport you to your destination.

 Non-emergency medical transportation service providers do great things for patients.
 It is all about being proactive with one’s health.

 Someone living in a wheelchair needs to see the doctor regularly.
 Routine physicals and check-ups can help identify health degradation.
 You may lack a car, have trouble walking.
 Your physical abilities may require you to be on a stretcher for travel.
 If that is a necessity, non-emergency medical transport services help meet the need.

 Non-emergency medical transport service providers allow patients with disabilities to get medical care necessary with professional drivers carrying qualifications.
-As a much cheaper alternative to emergency transportation such as an ambulance, non-emergency medical transportation is a growing market helping more patients every day.
+As a much better alternative to emergency transportation such as an ambulance, non-emergency medical transportation is a growing market helping more patients every day.